geneontology/geneontology.github.io/_docs/ontology-documentation.md

 ---

 # Gene Ontology Overview
+An ontology is a formal representation of a body of knowledge, within a given domain.
+Ontologies usually consist of a set of classes or terms with relations that operate between them.

-The Gene Ontology defines the universe of concepts relating to gene functions (‘GO terms’), and how these functions are related to each other (‘relations’).
-It is constantly revised and expanded as biological knowledge accumulates.
-The GO describes function with respect to three aspects: **Molecular Function** (molecular-level activities performed by gene products), **Cellular Component** (the locations relative to cellular structures in which a gene product performs a function), and **Biological Process** (the larger processes, or ‘biological programs’ accomplished by multiple molecular activities).
+The Gene Ontology (GO) is an ontology describing our knowledge of the biological domain.
+The Gene Ontology defines the universe of concepts relating to gene functions (*GO terms*), and how these functions are related to each other (*relations*).
+The GO describes function with respect to three aspects:

++ **Molecular Function**: molecular-level activities performed by gene products
++ **Cellular Component**: the locations relative to cellular structures in which a gene product performs a function
++ **Biological Process**: the larger processes, or ‘biological programs’ accomplished by multiple molecular activities

-The GO vocabulary is designed to be species-agnostic, and includes terms applicable to prokaryotes and eukaryotes, and single and multicellular organisms.
+The GO vocabulary is designed to be species-agnostic, and includes terms applicable to prokaryotes and eukaryotes, as well as single and multicellular organisms.

 ## Ontologies
 ### Molecular Function